visiongeist/vocabulary/README.md

 The added double dash will limit the execution of the handler to change events.
 Most of the default browser events are observed by the vocabulary.
 Adding new events which can be used is done through a build configuration or by calling *vocabulary.addEvent('customEvent')*.

-##### API documentation
+##### API Documentation

-The JSdoc is build under */docs*.
+The [JSdoc](https://rawgit.com/visiongeist/vocabulary/master/docs/index.html) is build under */docs* or viewable through [rawgit](https://rawgit.com/visiongeist/vocabulary/master/docs/index.html).
 Sorry for the ugly default template.

-How to add plugins/helpers
+How to add Plugins/Helpers
 ------------------------------------
 coming soon

 Example
 ------------------------------------
-I adapted the todo-mvc example from jQuery to vocabulary quickly.
+I adapted the [todo-mvc example](https://rawgit.com/visiongeist/vocabulary/master/example/index.html) from jQuery to vocabulary quickly.
 Available under */example*

-How to customize your build
+How to Customize your Build
 ------------------------------------
 You may customize several build options before running grunt to change the prefix or the global namespace. *config.json* should be self-explainable.